ghoulmann/cs-curriculum/year_3.rst

 * identify the elements of dynamic programming
 * Compose a social and political critique of a science fiction artifact.
 * Narrate the history and articulate the structure and functions of mass media
+* Develop and select appropriate algorithms and data structures to solve problems;